alxrnz2/CSV-to-JSON-via-Python-script/README.md

-# Create JSONs from a CSV file containing traits
+# Create JSONs from a CSV file using a Python script

 ## Overview

-The `Compiler.py` python script converts the traits in `Roster.csv` row-by-row into a JSON file for each row.
+Our `Compiler.py` python script converts the traits in `Roster.csv` into a JSON file for each row.

 While this logic can be used for a number of applications, our example creates JSONs for an NFT collection called ParkPics.
 Find the full repo for ParkPics [here](https://github.com/alxrnz2/ERC1155-with-EIP2981-for-OpenSea), which covers metadata pinning/upload, smart contracts, deployment, verification, and OpenSea import.

 ## Steps to update `Compiler.py`

 First, adjust the image pin to reflect your images' CAR file.
-Learn more about CARs [in one of our other repos](https://github.com/alxrnz2/ERC1155-with-EIP2981-for-OpenSea#1-pinupload-token-metadata).
+Learn more about CARs in our [ERC 1155 repo](https://github.com/alxrnz2/ERC1155-with-EIP2981-for-OpenSea#1-pinupload-token-metadata).

 ```
 archive = "ipfs://bafybeiatmiig6ylhha5p7o7bxvqutfitv6k2n5ghche4r22tgkmoz6gu5u/"